-The history of the Celts goes back for thousands of years.
-The Celtic people were recognized far and wide for their first-class skills in jewelry, artwork, arms and even metalworking.
+The history of the Celts goes back thousands of years.
+The Celtic people were recognized far and wide for their first-class skills in jewelry, artwork, arms, and even metalworking.
 Regarded as ferocious battlers by the Romans, they were warriors from top to bottom.
-Throughout Ireland and the coastline of England you can see top-notch examples of Celtic artwork and Celtic crosses.
+Throughout Ireland and the coastline of England, you can see top-notch examples of Celtic artwork and Celtic crosses.

 Author: Forbes Jarvis

 To find out more about Celtic tattoos, visit Celtic Tattoo Designs.